VagrantAI-c/CV/README.md

 - Decrypt content with `npm run decrypt` (password is required) so anyone can collaborate with the sensitive content
 - Run `npm run commit`, enter password and commit name, and all files would be encrypted before commiting and decrypted after

+**Primary con** of such system is that git diff will be littered with encoded labels.

 ### Usage

 Any sensitive content should wrapped with delimiters and passed to `decode` pipe, e.g.